Photography keywords

 The lower you go in the funnel, the higher the conversion rate.

-Awareness Stage/Top of Funnel
+Awareness stage/top of funnel

+In the awareness stage, also known as top of funnel (TOFU), the goal is to attract a much larger audience with your keywords.
 In most cases, in order to successfully rank for top of funnel keywords, you will need to write blog content that specifically aims at ranking for that keyword.

 The goal with this top of funnel content is to educate your audience on a specific topic, pain point, or need.
 These keywords are great at building brand awareness and thought leadership.